-Large, all-in-one gambling sites such as ComeOn.com usually have multiple bonuses on offer, with one bonus for each type of gaming (casino, sports, poker, etc.).
-If you’re interested in playing slots, roulette, blackjack and other casino games online, these are the bonuses for you.
+Large, all-in-one gambling sites such as BetMGM usually have multiple bonuses on offer, with one bonus for each type of gaming (casino, sports, poker, etc.).
+If you’re interested in playing slots, roulette, blackjack, and other casino games online, these are the bonuses for you.
 We rank the following offers as the best casino bonuses available today:

 Ranking the Best Casino Bonuses

-Casino bonuses tend to be louder and more outrageous than the bonuses offered for sports betting and poker.
-Whereas a typical sports betting bonus might offer a £20 free bet, it is not uncommon to find casino bonuses with 400% match rates and up to £1,000 in bonus money on offer.
+Casino bonuses tend to be louder and more outrageous than sportsbook offers and horse racing bonuses.
+Whereas typical sports betting bonuses might offer a $20 free bet, it is not uncommon to find casino bonuses with 400% match rates and up to $1,000 in bonus money on offer.
 Although it is always nice to see a lot of money up for grabs, you need to be extra vigilant when comparing casino bonuses.
 The bigger the promise, the greater the potential for disappointment.

 - Wagering requirements

 All casino bonuses come with a requirement that you place X number of bets before you may withdraw the bonus or any winnings achieved by gambling the bonus money.
 Some casino sites use the term “rollover” to describe the same thing.
 In either case, what this means is you need to place a certain sum of wagers before you can withdraw anything.

 The wagering requirements for casino bonuses tend to fall into the range of 15x to 30x.
 To use a typical example, a casino bonus with a 20x rollover would require you to place a total sum of wagers equal to 20 times the bonus + deposit amount.

 Example: Your casino offers a 100% up to $500 welcome bonus with 20x wagering requirements.
 You deposit $100 and get a $100 bonus.
 In this case, you would need to place wagers totaling $4000 before withdrawing the bonus money and any winnings associated with the bonus money.